Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 The first thing to be displayed is the title of the weather app.
 The second thing to be displayed will be a toggle switch capable of taking the site into dark mode.

-#### Search Custom Location Weather
+#### Hero Image

-The site has a built-in search feature that will allow the users to search anywhere in the world to check the current weather data.
+The Hero Image for this weather application is ever changing.
+Using a special link to unsplash, the hero image will consistently change anytime the page is refreshed.
+This makes having the weather data displayed on the card necessary as it impossible to see without a card.

 #### Live Weather
 The live weather data is displayed conveniently on the landing page.